 The King Cab is also available as a chassis cab for specialist conversion; a Double Cab chassis cab is also available following a major overhaul of the Narava range in July 2019.

 We've got full dimensions and load area details for all versions listed right on this page.

 Nissan Navara exterior dimensions

-The two versions of the Navara are similarly sized on the outside, but the Double Cab is around 100mm longer, helping it to cover some of the loading length it loses through its larger cab size.
+The two versions of the Navara are similarly sized on the outside but not identical, as the Double Cab is around 100mm longer, helping it to recover some of the loading length it loses through its larger cab size.

 |Nissan Navara body size||King Cab||Chassis Cab||Double Cab||AT32|

 |Exterior width with mirrors (mm)||2,075||2,075||2,075-2,085||2,085|

 Nissan Navara load bay area size and dimensions